YingfanWang/PaCMAP/README.md

 Previous dimensionality reduction techniques focus on either local structure (e.g. t-SNE, LargeVis and UMAP) or global structure (e.g. TriMAP), but not both, although with carefully parameter tuning.

 # Installation

-To install PaCMAP,
+To install PaCMAP, you can use pip:

+`pip install pacmap`

 # Benchmarks

+List some benchmarks and examples for PaCMAP

 # Parameters

-The list of parameters is given below.
+The list of (important) parameters is given below.

+- n_neighbors
+n_neighbors controls the number of neighbors that are considered in the k-Nearest Neighbor graph

+- mid_ratio

+- FP_ratio

 # Citation

 # License

-Inherited from blablabla.
+Please see the license file.